-In astronomy you’ll often see objects described as being so many degrees apart, or 3 arc minutes wide, or 45 arc seconds or so.
-What on Earth do all these numbers mean?
+In astronomy you’ll often see objects described as being so many degrees apart, or 3 arc minutes wide.
+What on Earth do these numbers mean?
 Here you’ll find out, including how to accurately measure the sky with your hands and fingers…

 The entire sky is divided up into degrees, The whole sky is in fact 360 degrees.
 If you look from one horizon the opposite horizon, well that’s 180 degrees.
 The highest point in the sky is called the meridian, now look from the meridian down to the horizon, and…yes you’ve guessed it, 90 degrees.
 So objects such as the Moon, stars, and planets’ diameters and distances from each other in the sky can be described by using degrees.

 Now these degrees of sky are divided down further, into smaller more precise increments called arc minutes.
 There are 60 arc minutes in each degree of sky.
 If you want to be even more precise, then these arc minutes are divided further into arc seconds, and there’s 60 arc seconds in each arc minute.
 But for planetary conjunctions you’ll usually only see planets distances from each other described in degrees and minutes.
 Or “Mars is 2.5 degrees from the crescent Moon tonight”, or “Saturn is 20 degrees above the horizon” for example.
 To give you another idea, on average the Moon is just under half a degree in diameter, about 31 arc minutes.